-A value of over 25 informs the ICU specialist that the patient needs increased attention, and that special measures need to be taken to stop the further deterioration of the patient's state (for example, use of the ECMO technique).
+A value of over 25 informs the ICU specialist that the patient needs increased attention and that special measures need to be taken to stop the further deterioration of the patient's state (for example, the use of the ECMO technique).
 If the value is over 40, we are obliged to use an ECMO device.

 Oxygenation Index formula

-In order to calculate the Oxygenation Index you will need the following data:
+In order to calculate the Oxygenation Index, you will need the following data: